jacdtaylor/startup/README.md

 [x] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [x] - done - Prerequisite: Notes in your startup Git repository README.md file [x] - done - 30% Header, footer, and main content body.
 Used flex to layout sections.
 [x] - done - 20% Navigation elements.
-Links highlight on hover.
+Buttons highlight when hovered over.
 [x] - done - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
 [x] - done - 20% Application elements.
 Buttons are using bootstrap [x] - done - 10% Application text content.
+Text is displayed.
-Text is displayed using the Merriday font [x] - done - 10% Application images.
-I added curved edges around my profile photo.
+[x] - done - 10% Application images.